 The best towel to travel with to Africa is an OGI MiBcrofiber Travel Sports Towel.
-It is small to easily fit in your safari backpack, dries quickly and also antibacterial.
+It is small to easily fit in your safari backpack, dries quickly, and is also antibacterial.

-I am sure you might be knowing this but I will say it again, carry your Sun Bum Original Moisturizing Sunscreen Lotion.
+I am sure you might be knowing this but I will say it again.
+Carry your Sun Bum Original Moisturizing Sunscreen Lotion.
 The weather and the sun are all fun and cool until your skin starts to react.
-And if you are traveling to countries like Egypt, a sunscreen is a must-have.
+And if you are traveling to countries like Egypt, sunscreen is a must-have.

 This might seem so obvious, but since you have to make a checklist, I had to add it to the packing list for Africa.

 So now that you know all of the essential items that should be on your packing list for Africa, you might be wondering what the best African safari outfits are.

 What to wear on an African safari| Safari outfit